Weekly Progress Report: Insights of Week-2

 • Used all the different methods to add color to the webpage.

-• Completed an exercise given by my mentor on paragraph styling.
+• Completed a mentor-given exercise focused on paragraph styling

 Nothing major, just a few small questions that came up, which I resolved using Google.